 One of the most innovative and well-rounded soccer games ever, SuperStar Soccer was designed by wunderkind designer Ed Ringler whose SuperStar Ice Hockey won critical acclaim that was unfortunately not translated into big sales.
-And so it is with this solid game that strikes a great balance between exciting arcade action on the pitch and coach / strategic option.|
+And so it is with this solid game that strikes a great balance between exciting arcade action on the pitch and square coaching / strategic options.

 With the ability to recruit and trade players, as well as training your team, the only thing SuperStar Soccer doesn't include is actual team names.
-But don't let that discourage you-- the game packs more than enough feature and fun to occupy soccer fans with fictional SporTime league for hours on end.
+But don't let that discourage you – the game packs more than enough features and fun to occupy soccer fans with the fictional SporTime league for hours on end.
 A stellar achievement, especially considering its age.
 Highly recommended.Reviewed by: Underdogs